 By Ted McIntyre II – CEO and Owner – Marine Turbine Technologies, LLC – Franklin, Louisiana

 With the recent success of our land bank mitigation projects, the local Louisiana utility (Entergy) called MTT about a new project in the Jean Lafitte Wildlife Refuge.
-This project originated several months prior with MTT’s partner, Faucheux Airboat Services.

 The call was to mobilize and report to a location on the west bank of New Orleans.
 Located in Westwego, Louisiana, this remote refuge is home to some of Louisiana’s most beautiful and cherished wetlands.
 Unfortunately, hurricanes and coastal erosion have taken their toll on this incredible part of southern Louisiana.
 Home to alligators and migrating birds, this preserve is also a fantastic recreational sanctuary with numerous camps for fishing and hunting.